 - Crash-Into Hello: If Gina hitting Dave with her car doesn't count...

 - Fish out of Water: Played a little better than most, the aliens are relatively new to Earth culture, but are actually able to deduce most things and not stand out too horribly.

 - Friend or Idol Decision: At the climax of the movie, Dave is left with just enough power to either get the orb out of the ocean, saving Earth, or lift off and return home to Nil.
 Luckily, Josh's quick thinking enables the aliens to do both .

 - I Am Spartacus: After the Captain regains control of Dave following the anti-mutiny, he asks the crew for their input regarding the decision of whether or not they should save Earth.Number Three: I say we save Earth.
 I no longer feel like Number Three.
 My life began on this planet.
 I am Dave Ming Cheng!Chief Engineer: I have 443 new friends on MySpace, and a J-date next week with Sheila Moscowicz.
 I am Dave Ming Cheng!(One by one, other crew members from all over the ship declare proudly, "I am Dave Ming Cheng!"...except for Number Four, the security officer.)

 - Is This Thing Still On?: When the ship is taken into custody by the police, Number Two begins his mutiny, but doesn't realize at first that the communication system is still open.
-Hence the two cops who were interrogating "Dave" hear him fiercely arguing with himself, until Number Two realises it and orders the speakers turned off.
+Hence the Dooley and Knox, the two cops who were interrogating "Dave" hear him fiercely arguing with himself, until Number Two realises it and orders the speakers turned off.

 - Macguffin: The terraforming orb.